ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 ## Download the initial script

-Enter in the multiline command below into your linux terminal while you are logged into your user account (you can copy and paste the entire chunk).
+Open a new terminal window.
+Enter in the commands below into your terminal while you are logged into your user account and push enter after each line.
 It will create a directory called "atlas_docker_demo" in your home folder and copy the shell script "run_docker.sh" into it.

 __Command 1:__